 Nutrition information is automatically calculated, so should only be used as an approximation.

-We’re so happy you enjoyed, Karen!
+We’re so happy you enjoyed, Rex!